kovidgoyal/calibre/manual/edit.rst

 and :guilabel:`titlepage.xhtml` have the icon of a cover next to them, this indicates they are the book cover image and titlepage.
-Similarly, the :guilabel:`content.opf` file has a metadata icon next to it, indicating the book metadata is present in it and the the :guilabel:`toc.ncx` file has a T icon next to it, indicating it is the Table of Contents.
+Similarly, the :guilabel:`content.opf` file has a metadata icon next to it, indicating the book metadata is present in it and the :guilabel:`toc.ncx` file has a T icon next to it, indicating it is the Table of Contents.

 You can perform many actions on individual files, by right clicking them.